5 questions small business owners should ask themselves before choosing a video conferencing solution

 With the advent of widespread remote work, collaboration has become more complex.
 Instead of gathering in a physical conference room, meetings are now virtual.
 How do you choose the right solution for your small business and give your teams the tools they need to succeed?

 Unproductive meetings are a time and energy suck.
 When conducted remotely, they have the potential to be even more disorienting.
 The right video conferencing solution can make meetings productive again.

 5 things to look for in a video conferencing solution

 Before purchasing a conference solution for audio/video calls and meetings, there are some questions to be answered.
-Look carefully at each of your prospective solutions to see if they support these must-have features.
+Look carefully at each of your prospective solutions and as a buyer, consider a customer value management approach to see if they support your business needs.
+Some features may include: